How Radical Gratitude Plays Into My Life

 So now let’s get to it.
 What radical gratitude is for me is that I try to find something to be thankful for with everything.
 This especially includes grieving Sean, Arman, and the countless other friends and family members I have lost.
 And you know what!
 There was only one time when I wasn’t initially able to find something for which to be grateful.
 To get over this, I reached out.
 I talked with some people.
 Looked through some pictures.
 Shared some stories.
 Hung out with my cat.
 Just a short bit later, I found myself overall thankful for everything, especially memories, my cat, and my friend, Mary.
 It was a good experience to have because I learned I can always find something for which to be thankful.
 If you ever can’t think of something to be grateful for, I urge you to please reach out.
 Maybe even I can help you figure something out?

 Continuing off that point, someone asked for an example of something that had been really hard for me to be thankful for.
-I mentioned them in the previous paragraph, but I lost my fiancé, Sean, who I was with forever in June 2020 and another man I loved, Arman, in the summer a few years prior. (summer just isn’t my season apparently when it used to be my favorite, oh well).
-I got a little bit of blame in both their deaths as I was the last person to see them alive and I couldn’t do enough to save them.
+I mentioned them in the previous paragraph, but I lost my fiancé, Sean, who I was with forever (as it felt to me) in June 2020 and another man I loved in more of a best friends way, Arman, in the summer a few years prior. (summer just isn’t my season apparently when it used to be my favorite, oh well).
+I couldn’t do enough to save them.
 They were my all day everyday men so my life dramatically changed as they were ripped away from me.
 I now had empty days.
 BUT I am so lucky to have been so in love twice that the pain was worth it.
 A lot of people don’t get that even once.
 Our last words were I love yous.
 I was even thankful I spent my 23rd birthday at Arman’s funeral in the end.
 I couldn’t think of a better way to spend that day given the situation.

 Another thing I do is I try to always be thankful in my daily life and make sure it shows.
 I say “thank you” so many times a day and always support my words by explaining why I am thankful, which must be nice for other people to know how much I value them.
 That way the words aren’t shallow and meaningless too!
 If I am able to and someone goes above and beyond, I do more.
 An example would be writing a letter about what someone did for me and sending it to the right people.
 At the very least, it must be awesome for the person to hear what I have to say, but I also try to advocate for them if I can.
 Today I did just that: I wrote a letter explaining how a temporary receptionist I often see isn’t being used to their whole potential.
 I advocated for them to get a permanent job and maybe even a scholarship.
 With my argument, I made it as clear and strong as possible, supporting my claims.
 I really feel this might get the amazing person an offer of a permanent position.
 The company now knows that they would be doing him, themselves, and everyone who interacts with him a disservice.
 I know I laid out why in an effective manner.